 I was lucky enough to spend one semester at the Department of Applied Linguistics in Groningen, where I chose to follow the modules of Research Methodology, Teaching Methodology, and Theories of Second Language Development.
 Learning and comparing different theories of language learning, acquisition, and development enabled us to think critically about the discussed issues and also taught us how to conduct our own research.

-expertise of the instructors as well as the support provided to the
+to the expertise of the instructors as well as the support provided

-benefited me massively as a
+spent in Groningen benefited me massively as a

 person as I was privileged enough to spend half a year in a very international environment, which enriched my academic skills as well as my general knowledge.
 The university and city of Groningen have been the perfect choice for me and I could only recommend studying there!